-DIRECT CONTACT TO A POSITIVE CASE

-Self-isolate for a period of 10 days after last contact

-Monitor self for possible symptoms

-If symptoms appear - contact doctor or clinic, and go for COVID-19 test if required
+DIRECT CONTACT TO A POSITIVE CASE Self-isolate for a period of 10 days after last contact Monitor self for possible symptoms If symptoms appear - contact doctor or clinic, and go for COVID-19 test if required Negative result Positive result Continue to self-isolate for 10 days after last contact Self-isolation at home or government quarantine site for 10 days Return to work Return to work, continue with self-monitoring for 7 days

-Negative result

-Continue to self-isolate for 10 days after last contact

-Positive result

-Self-isolation at home or government quarantine site for 10 days

-Return to work, continue with self-monitoring for 7 days

-Return to work

-Definition of "close contact"

-Close contact means that you had face-to-face contact within 1 metre without a face mask/shield, are consciously aware of direct contact or were in a closed space for more than 15 minutes with a person with COVID-19.
-This contact happened while the person with COVID-19 was still "infectious", i.e. from two days before to 14 days after their symptoms began.
+Close contact means that you had race-to-race contact within 1 metre without a race mask/shield, are consciously aware of direct contact or were in a closed space for more than 15 minutes with a person with COVID-19.
+This contact happened while the person with COVID-19 was still "infectious", i.e. from two days before to 14 days after their symptoms began. - Too have not had close contact with a positive pers